AdobeDocs/campaign-learn.en/help/tutorial-get-started-with-acv8-migrating-from-acs/overview.md

 # Get started with Adobe Campaign v8 after migrating from Campaign Standard - Overview

 Welcome to Adobe Campaign v8!

-These tutorials are for users who migrated from Campaign Standard to Campaign v8.
-They help you familiarize yourself with your new Campaign instance and walk you through the steps required to get started for your role.
+This reference guide has been designed for users who migrated from Campaign Standard to Campaign v8.
+It will help you familiarize yourself with your new Campaign instance and walk you through the steps required to get started for your role.

-To get started select your role below:
+1. Start by Learning about the the key capabilities and terminology of Campaign v8.
+Review the [Campaign Standard transition to Campaign v8 guide](https://experienceleague.adobe.com/en/docs/campaign-web/v8/start/acs-migration)

+2. Next select your role below to access the relevant reference guide for your role:

 <table>
 <tr>